XanderF98/Bing-A11y-Overhaul/README.md

 Why This Matters
-Accessibility work often fails not because of technical complexity, but because of unclear ownership, late validation, and fragmented execution.
+Accessibility efforts often fail not due to technical complexity, but due to unclear ownership, late validation, and fragmented execution.
-This initiative demonstrates how disciplined program execution—clear intake control, standardized criteria, and visible metrics—can improve both delivery speed and product quality while reducing risk.
+This initiative demonstrates how disciplined program execution—clear intake control, standardized criteria, and visible metrics—can improve both delivery speed and product quality while reducing operational and compliance risk.

 Repository Structure
 .